top of page

 Manage Your Expectations

-When your baby is born, his or her sleep is immature and constant.
-A healthy newborn (free of colic, reflux, or other medical concerns) will sleep until one of three things happen 1) hunger, 2) another need (wet/dirty diaper/discomfort), 3) sleep is no longer needed.
+When your baby is born, sleep is still developing.
+A healthy newborn (free of colic, reflux, or other medical concerns) will typically sleep until one of three things happen 1) hunger, 2) another need (wet/dirty diaper/discomfort), 3) sleep is no longer needed.
 This pattern is difficult at first, but for most families sleep unfolds as you expect it to – your baby begins life with fragmented sleep and frequent feedings.
 Parents whose babies are sleeping for long 4-6+ hour stretches at night at this age are simply… lucky!
 Sleep cycles aren’t mature at this point and there is no biologically driven schedule.
-Despite what you’ll read, there is no magic bullet, no secret sleep training method, or promise-filled book that will teach your baby to master this skill at such a tiny age.
+Despite what you’ll read, there is no magic bullet, no secret sleep training method, or promise-filled book that will teach your baby to sleep long stretches at such a young age.
 Some babies do and some babies don’t.

-Try to figure out what soothes and calms your baby now and soothe your baby before he or she fusses from overtiredness.
-This may include, “shhh”ing, walking, rocking, sucking, bouncing on an exercise ball, riding in a stroller, gently rocking the carseat, swinging, baby wearing, nursing, or massage.
-Some extra fussy babies may need a combination of soothing factors with pretty high intensity and more mellow babies may simply be content with a gentle rock in a swing or vibrate in an infant seat.
+Try to figure out what soothes and calms your baby.
+This may include, “shhh”ing, walking, rocking, sucking, bouncing on an exercise ball, riding in a stroller, baby wearing, nursing, or massage.
+Some extra fussy babies may need a combination of soothing factors with pretty high intensity.
 If possible, allow other caregivers to practice soothing your baby and try offering a variety of soothing techniques if you can.
 If, after some soothing, you are able to place your baby on his or her back on a flat surface such as a crib or bassinet it’s an awesome time to start getting your baby used to that experience.

 Many parents wonder how long their newborn should stay awake between daytime sleep episodes.
 Keep in mind that capacity to stay awake does not equal recommended time to stay awake.
-Because homeostatic or sleep pressure (a measure of your child’s sleepiness) is the driving force behind your child’s need to sleep, there will be no predictable schedule for sleep!
-Your baby simply needs to sleep as often as he appears tired.
+Because homeostatic or sleep pressure (the build-up of sleep need over time) is the driving force behind your child’s need to sleep, newborns do not have a predictable schedule for sleep!
+Your baby simply needs to sleep as often as s/he appears tired.
 For newborns this will be approximately every 45 – 120 minutes – just enough time for some smiles and cuddles, a diaper change (or three) and a feeding and burp!
 The order in which you eat/sleep/play is insignificant.
 There is no right or wrong order to feed your baby and it will be hard to notice a pattern at this age anyway.
-The LENGTH of your baby’s naps will determine in some ways how long he can subsequently stay awake.
-A newborn who takes a nice long nap may tolerate staying awake for 75-90 minutes, where the same baby who took a short 20 minute snooze may only stay awake for 45 minutes.
-Irregularity is normal!
-We always like to reassure parents at this age that sleep tends to deteriorate as the day goes on.
-You may have some success with a long nap or two in the early or late morning but find by the early evening – especially if you are trying to fix dinner for an older toddler – things are going downhill fast!
-Please don’t be afraid to soothe your baby by wearing in a soft carrier, using a swing, vibrating chair, bouncing on an exercise ball, etc. This is NOT a parenting failure, though many popular sleep books would have you believe it is.

 What about fussiness?

 Expect daytime – especially evening – fussiness to increase and peak around 6 weeks from due date.
 That’s right.
 Expect your baby to become more and more fussy and harder to soothe, especially in the evening, as you move closer to six weeks from due date.
 This is what many parents mistakenly refer to as “colic” when in fact it’s just normal newborn behavior.
 This is not an easy time, but from a biological standpoint it’s a great sign of normal development.
-It means the circadian rhythm is starting to align with the day and will begin to organize predictable sleep in the first third of the night!
-Your baby has internal signals at the end of the day keeping him awake, yet his sleep pressure (sleepiness) is high.
-This is a new experience for him and can cause an increase in fussiness.
-He will get used to it, but there are a few rough nights or weeks during the adjustment period.
+It means your baby's circadian rhythm is starting to align with the day and will begin to organize predictable sleep in the first third of the night!
+Your baby will have a strong drive to be awake at the end of the day, but your baby will also have a high sleep pressure which can cause an increase in fussiness.
 The great news is, once this fussy time starts (also usually around the time you start to see social smiling occur) it is a sign that your baby is ready to start having a more regular bedtime and longer stretch of sleep in the first part of the night!

 Earliest Work on Independence